go-asyncapi is a tool for working with AsyncAPI documents.

 Usage #

-The following couple of high-level examples show how to use the generated code for sending and receiving messages.
+These couple of high-level examples show how to use the generated code for sending and receiving messages.
+The low-level functions are also available, which gives more control over the process.

 Publishing: